-Aviation Stocks Drop as Wuhan Virus Fears Threaten Travel Market
+Aviation Stocks Drop as Coronavirus Fears Threaten Travel Market

 A number of Chinese airline stocks have nosedived amid concerns the outbreak of a new form of viral pneumonia in the country could affect the world’s largest annual migration.